jcbjohnson/hello-world/README.md

 Once you're done, submit a pull request!
 We'll try to guess the lie before we merge your branch with the main branch.

 Kate:
-1. Your response here...
+1. Your response here.
 2. And here...
 3. Also here.

 Jon:
-1. Your response here...
+1. Your response here.
 2. And here...
 3. Also here.